mmikkel/CacheFlag-Craft3/README.md

 Cache Flag was originally designed to circumvent performance issues in Craft 2 and 3 related to the element queries created by the native `{% cache %}` tag for automatic cache invalidation.

 Craft 3.5 (due to release in August 2020) has a new template caching system with [a tag-based cache invalidation strategy](https://github.com/craftcms/cms/issues/1507#issuecomment-633147835).
-This should solve the performance issues that Cache Flag was initially designed to circumvent.
+This should solve said performance issues, and makes Cache Flag redundant for its primary use case.

 **If you're only using Cache Flag to avoid performance issues with the native `{% cache %}` tag, you probably don't need it after upgrading to Craft 3.5.0 or later :)**